Why did the South Korean Jeju Air flight crash? Experts question bird strike claims

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-As an investigation begins into the deadliest plane crash on South Korean soil, experts have cast doubt as to whether a suspected collision with a bird could have caused such damage.
+As an investigation begins into the deadliest plane crash on South Korean soil, experts have questioned whether a bird strike could have caused the undercarriage to fail.

 Among the passengers were five children under the age of 10, including a three year old.